70928manson/vue-pratice-board/README.md

 # vue-practice-board

-This project is for practice Vue.
+This searching-board project is for practice Vue.

 This template should help get you started developing with Vue 3 in Vite.